yabwon/SAS_PACKAGES/SPF/SPFinit.md

 - `testResults=`     Location where tests results should be stored,
                      if null (the default) then the session WORK is used.

+- `sasexe=`         Location of a DIRECTORY where the SAS binary is located, if null (the default) then the `!SASROOT` is used.

+- `sascfgfile=`     Location of a FILE with testing session configuration
+                    parameters, if null (the default) then no config file
+                    is pointed during the SAS invocation,
+                    if set to `DEF` then the `!SASROOT/sasv9.cfg` is used.

 -------------------------------------------------------------------------------